What Are Pork Rinds? Can I Have Pork Rinds on Carnivore?

 J. Lee's Pork Rinds

 If you like the raw taste of pork rinds with no extra flavor, Lee’s Pig Skins can be a good choice.
-Lee's provides pork rinds for people who like the natural pork taste with little seasoning so you can taste the real pork skin flavor.
+Lee provides pork rinds for people who like the natural pork taste with little seasoning, so you can taste the real pork skin flavor.

 J. Lee's BBQ pork rinds are seasoned with a bit of red pepper and taste a little like bacon.
-Here are its nutritional values in ½ oz.
+Here are their nutritional values in ½ oz.
 (14 g).

 Utz Pork Rinds Barrel